jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Shadow.md

 RacialMods: +4 Stealth in dim light (-4 in bright light)
 Languages:
 SQ:
+SpecialAbilities:
+  Create Spawn (Su): >
-SpecialAbilities: Create Spawn (Su) A humanoid creature killed by a shadow's Strength damage becomes a shadow under the control of its killer in 1d4 rounds.
-Strength Damage (Su) A shadow's touch deals 1d6 points of Strength damage to a living creature.
+    A humanoid creature killed by a shadow's Strength damage becomes a shadow under the control of its killer in 1d4 rounds.
+  Strength Damage (Su): >
+    A shadow's touch deals 1d6 points of Strength damage to a living creature.
 This is a negative energy effect.
 A creature dies if this Strength damage equals or exceeds its actual Strength score.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: